Every month, the Design team produces hundreds of graphics and videos for several clients, which sums up to 10 thousands files per year.

 In my role as Design Lead, I wanted to share insights about production with the rest of the management board and increase transparency.

 Shareable Project Files

-Every time the script reads the underscore symbol _ in a filename, it writes what follows in the next column of the database.
+Every time the script read the underscore symbol _ in a filename, it writes what follows in the next column of the database.
 The script also fetches the URL of each file and the duration of each video from their metadata.

 It took quite some time to onboard everyone properly, listen to their concerns and optimise the tool in a way that inspired them to give their support.